Spots

 What’s the difference between spots and acne?

 Medically, all spots are called ‘acne’.
-If you have one lone lurking lurker on your chin, or a relentless angry and constant splodging of spots all over your face – doctors will call them both acne.
-However, we think there’s a huge different between the odd zit and chronic spots.
-If you have serious acne, read our article about how to treat it here.
+If you have one lone lurker on your chin, a few spots on your chest, or a relentless angry and constant splodging of spots all over your face – doctors will call them both acne.
+However, we think there’s a huge difference between the odd zit and chronic spots.
+If you have serious acne, read our article about how to treat acne here.

 What causes spots?

-Our hormones are responsible for spots or acne.
-Spots are basically the skin’s response to hormones which can over-stimulate a natural oil called sebum.
-This oozes out from the skin and blocks up your pores.
-If a blockage occurs, then the trapped oil breeds bacteria and gets inflamed.
+Our hormone levels are responsible for spots or acne.
+Spots are basically the skin’s response to hormones which can over-stimulate a natural oil called sebum and leave you with oily skin.
+This excess oil oozes out from the skin and blocks up your pores.
+If a blockage occurs, then the trapped oil breeds bacteria and can irritate the skin, leading to inflammation.
 That’s the point where the spot makes an appearance.

-• Wash your face twice a day with warm water, as this will wash off excess sebum.
+• Wash your face twice a day with warm water, as this will wash off excess sebum from the surface of your skin and leave you oil free.

-• Put your pillowcases through the wash regularly – otherwise you’re mashing your face into dirt every night.
+• Put your pillowcases through the wash regularly – otherwise you’re mashing your face into dirt every night, which can make acne worse.
 Keep everything around your face clean too – from your hair, to your mobile phone screen.

 • Try not to touch your face too much, as this will increase oil production.